 Cookies are not programmes.
 They are simple ’text files’ which are written onto a user's device (PC, Smartphone, Tablet etc) when a user first visits a website.
 They typically contain two pieces of information: a site name and unique user ID.
-The next time the user visits that site, the device checks to see if it has a cookie that is relevant (that is, one containing the site name) and sends the information contained in that cookie back to the site.
+The next time the user visits that site, the device checks to see if it has a cookie that is relevant (ie one containing the site name) and sends the information contained in that cookie back to the site.
 Therefore the website can recognise the user's device.

-- Personalise a user's experience of this website.
+- Personalise a user's experience of this website

 - Improve our services by measuring how many people visit the site, which pages are visited and for how long.
 These statistics are aggregates only, not individual accounts of your movements.